 In both cases, having a look at the overall industry landscape would be helpful to decide who to work with.

-1- Understand self-service chatbot provider landscape
+1- Understand self-service chatbot provider (chatbot platform) landscape

 So you believe you or your team can tackle chatbot programming.
 You are probably right, chatbot development tools are so advanced that you can really build an OK chatbot in a couple hours.
 Let’s look at your options:

 Google, Amazon, Microsoft, IBM, Facebook all want to help you build the next greatest bot.
 Having won Jeopardy in 2010, IBM Watson is one of the pioneers in the field.
 However today AI is on the agenda of all tech giants.
 Their solutions have a supporting community and a small army of developers so you won’t need to worry about developing on a platform that can suddenly be deserted.